Ganges dam project stumbles on Indian flooding fears

 However, any project in a downstream country such as Bangladesh has little possibility to cause harm to upstream countries, Hossain said.
 He said Bangladesh should push ahead to quickly answer any technical questions India raises.

-At a meeting with the outgoing Indian High Commissioner to Bangladesh in October, Bangladeshi Prime Minister Sheikh Hasina emphasized the importance of engaging India in the dam project.
+At a meeting with the outgoing Indian High Commissioner to Bangladesh in October, Bangladeshi Prime Minister Sheikh Hasina emphasised the importance of engaging India in the dam project.

 CHINESE BACKING?